sam-g99/Frontend-Essentials/README.md

 # Frontend-Essentials
 Some things I think are pretty good to be aware of for frontend development.
-I put MDN and Javascript.info links where applicable for more examples and in depth explanation.
+I put [MDN](https://developer.mozilla.org/en-US/) and [Javascript.info]() links where applicable for more examples and/or in-depth explanation.

 ## CSS Defaults
 Sometimes browsers add the darnest defaults...here's an effort to make things consistent across browsers :D